Close

 If you’re like me and you saw Wonder Woman opening weekend (and are possibly planning on seeing it again this weekend), I know you’re craving more warriors, pirates, explorers, and revolutionaries of the “badass woman” variety.
 Tor is here to help with nine books that’ll inspire you to become an Amazonian warrior of Themyscira.

-Placeholder of -28 Red Right Hand by Levi Black
+opens in a new windowPlace holder of - 85 opens in a new windowRed Right Hand by Levi Black

 Charlie isn’t a hero; she’s a survivor.
 Already wrestling with the demons of her past, a diabolical stranger reveals that she wields a dark magick, and he wants her to use it.
 But ultimately what she does with her power is in her hands.

-Place holder of - 1 Firebrand by A. J. Hartley
+opens in a new windowImage Place holder of - 50 opens in a new windowFirebrand by A. J. Hartley

 Once a steeplejack who scaled the highest buildings in the city of Bar-Selehm, Ang Sutonga is now an investigator, working to expose political corruption and quash the xenophobia and racism taking over her city.
 Instead of climbing to great heights, she must go undercover and expose the darkest secrets of the rich and powerful before they destroy Bar-Selehm.